Family History and the Risk for Breast or Ovarian Cancer

 BRCA1 and BRCA2 are genes that normally help control cell growth.
 But an inherited change, called a mutation, in one of these genes makes you much more likely to get breast and ovarian cancers.
 BRCA (say "BRAH-kuh") stands for BReast CAncer.
 A BRCA gene test is a blood test that can tell you and your doctor whether you have one of these changed genes.

-Having a BRCA gene change is pretty rare.
+Having a BRCA gene change is rare.
 Most women with a strong family history of breast or ovarian cancer don't have a BRCA gene change.

 Before you have a gene test, you will need to see a genetic counselor.
 Counseling will help you make an informed decision about whether to have a BRCA gene test.
 It is often covered by insurance, but check with your insurance company to find out for sure.